bruno-fs/pybuild-deps/README.md

 However, for users building applications from source, finding and pinning build dependencies is required for reproducible builds.

-`pybuild-tools` might be useful for developers that need to explicitly declare **all** dependencies for compliance reasons or supply chain concerns.
+`pybuild-deps` might be useful for developers that need to explicitly declare **all** dependencies for compliance reasons or supply chain concerns.

 ## Features